bastianwenske/python-wekan/README.md

 ```

 ### Dependencies between the wekan python objects
-There are dependencies between the objects.
+There are dependencies between objects.

-This visualization shows the dependencies between the various objects.
+This visualisation shows the dependencies between different objects.

 ```mermaid
   graph TD;